mihirptl123/todo-app/README.md

 #--->To-Do App

-A simple and clean to-do list app built with HTML, CSS, and JavaScript.
+A simple, responsive and beginner-friendly **To-Do List Web App** built using HTML, CSS, and JavaScript.
+This app is perfect for practicing DOM manipulation, localStorage usage, and UI improvements like dark mode.

+---

 ## --->Features

-- Add new tasks
-- Mark tasks as complete
-- Delete tasks (coming soon)
-- Save tasks in your browser (coming soon)
+- ✅ **Add Tasks**
+  Users can type and add new tasks to their to-do list.

+- ❌ **Delete Tasks**
+  Each task comes with a delete (❌) button to remove it from the list.

+- 💾 **Persistent Storage**
+  All tasks are saved in `localStorage` so your list stays even after refreshing.

+- 🌙 **Dark Mode Toggle**
+  Switch between light and dark themes using the toggle button — theme preference is remembered using localStorage.

+---

 ##--->Live Demo